pratheekhassan21/parallel_openmp_wec/README.md

 **Note:** Make sure to compile your code with OpenMP support for parallel execution.
 See the [Getting Started](#getting-started) section in the README for details on compiling your code with OpenMP

 Screenshot for the performance difference between serial and parallel program for Inversion of matrix: https://imgur.com/X2DOdYE

+**For gcc compiler:**
+g++ -fopenmp -o inverse_matrix inverse_matrix.cpp
+./inverse_matrix (size of the matrix) (number of threads) **For clang compiler:** clang++ -fopenmp -o inverse_matrix inverse_matrix.cpp ./inverse_matrix (size of the matrix) (number of threads)

+**NOTE:** All The programs can be furthur optimized by using gcc compiler flag like '-O3' which will aggresively optimise the code which can furthur decrease the execution time.The performance of the code will also depend on the respective computer architecture on which the program is being executed.